-Solution: This activity simplifies the HUD rules on Public Housing and Section 8 Utility Allowances by applying a universal methodology that reflects local consumption patterns and costs.
+Challenge: KCHA would spend almost \$22,000 annually in additional staff time to administer utility applying a universal methodology that reflects local consumption patterns and costs.
 Before this policy change, allowances were calculated for each individual unit and household type with varied rules under the Section 8 and Public Housing programs.
 Additionally, HUD required an immediate update of the allowances with each cumulative 10 percent rate increase made by utility companies.
 Now, KCHA provides allowance increases annually rather than each time an adjustment is made to the utility equation.
 Additionally, we worked with data from a Seattle City Light study completed in late 2009, allowing us to identify key factors in household energy use and therefore project average consumption levels for various types of units in the Puget Sound region.
-We used this information to set a new utility schedule that considers various factors: type of unit (single vs. multi-family), size of unit, high-rise vs. low-rise units, and the utility provider.
+We used this information to set a new utility schedule that considers various factors: type of unit (single vs. multi-family), size of unit, high-rise vs.

+Solution: This activity simplifies the HUD rules on Public Housing and Section 8 Utility Allowances by low-rise units, and the utility provider.
 We also modified allowances for units where the resident pays water and/or sewer charges.
 KCHA's Hardship Policy, adopted in July 2010, allows KCHA to respond to unique household or property circumstances and documented cases of financial hardship, including utility rate issues.

 Proposed Changes to Activity: Upon implementation of the new energy performance contract's efficiency measures, KCHA may revisit the utility schedule and set allowances according to a property's energy usage and upgrade needs.
+The methodology used to calculate the allowance remains the same as outlined in this activity.